 The majority of cop cars are going to skimp on everything that doesn’t directly affect performance.
 This is most obvious when the chrome trim gets replaced with matte black trim.
 So if you notice a car with a distinct lack of chrome compared to normal models, and/or with black steel wheels, put your best innocent face on.

-Most obvious examples are the Explorers and Chargers: The civilian models had a tasteful amount of chrome around the car, while the police versions have almost none, as can be seen in the examples below.
+Most obvious examples are the Explorers and Chargers: The civilian models had a tasteful amount of chrome around the car, while the police versions have almost none.

 As mentioned in the UK post, cops love clean cars.
 Law Enforcement Officers need to look professional, they need to be clean and well trimmed, if not clean-shaven, wear nice, crisp, clean clothes, and their cars also have to look clean.
 Depending on the area and weather and time of year, they may not stay clean throughout the shift, but the next time they hit the street, they’re probably going to be spotless again.